daleonpz/Notes/fh-dortmund/01-RequirementEngineering.md

         - What the system is actually doing
         - requirements vs specifications

+## Activities:
-## Communications
+- Communications
     - Noise, infer what other people is trying to say
     - Not all the information is given
     - Neuro linguistic programming

+- Design/ decisions:
+    - Design implies decisions about:
+        - Framing the problem
+        - Shaping the functionality of the system
+        - Selecting technologies
+    - Design requires innovation & creativity
+    - Design follows rationales

-## Documentation (NOTES NO SLIDES)
+## Documentation
+- Typically two kinds of documentation:
+    - User requirements
+    - System specifications
 - What the user wants
 - Functional requirements: in form of a function, it receives an input and return and output

-## Domain and product level
+### Domain and product level
 - Systems can have subsystems
 - the domain describes user activities. the activities are more constant than interfaces
+- Domain-level req: The product shall support user activities (Tasks and support)
+- Product-level reqs: The product shall accept input.(features)
 - Product level requirements
     - shows the why by correcting requirements
     - the goals are very short